 After introducing the Silverlight plug-in and the programming model for Silverlight, the course provides a thorough survey of Extensible Application Markup Language (XAML), which is also the foundation of Windows Presentation Framework (WPF).
 The course then shows how to use Silverlight to draw shapes, lines, text and images.
 Layout is discussed in detail, including sizing and positioning of controls and the use of panels.
 Event handling is covered.
 There is an introduction to Silverlight animation and the use of video and audio.

 Networking issues are covered, including caching, asynchronous data transfers, and downloading assemblies and resources on demand.
 The use of both SOAP and REST based Web services is discussed.
 Two chapters cover data controls, data binding and data access in detail, including the use of the Entity Data Model and WCF Data Services.
 The next chapter covers additional topics, such as the HTML Bridge, out-of-browser applications, the use of elevated trust, printing, and clipboard access.
 The course concludes with a chapter covering new features in Silverlight 5.
 An appendix covers transforms in Silverlight, which can be used to achieve various special visual effects.

 Upon successful completion of this course, the student will:

-- Deploy Silverlight applications
+- Access data in Silverlight applications